What Are the Implications of Article 81 in Guardianship Proceedings?

 If you are interested in speaking with me about Article 81 Guardianships, please call (212) 355-2575 or e-mail

-- New York Guardianship Can Be Contested or Based Upon Consent New York Guardianship proceedings are controlled by Article 81 of the New York Mental Hygiene Law ("MHL").
-The New York Probate Lawyer Blog has ....
+- New York Guardianship Can Be Avoided by Using Advance Directives A New York Guardianship proceeding under Article 81 of the Mental Hygiene Law ("MHL") can be a very complex and sometimes lengthy process.
+The New ....

-- A New York Guardianship Based Upon Consent Does Not Constitute Incapacity Article 81 of the New York Mental Hygiene Law ("MHL") is entitled "Proceedings for Appointment of a Guardian for Personal Needs or Property ....
+- A New York Guardianship Court Evaluator is Entitled to Be Paid a Fee Article 81 of the New York Mental Hygiene Law ("MHL") contains the provisions regarding the appointment of a Guardian for a person who is ....